gh0stisic/Cani_findit_Repo/README.md

 KEYWORDS: Windows, PowerShell, file, find, extension, search, directory

-This script allows you search an entire drive or a specific directory for a file(s) by name or extension.
+This script allows you to search an entire drive or a specific directory for malicious file(s) by name or extension.

 In order for script to run properly - you must run the following command in PowerShell:
-  >Set-ExecutionPolicy Unrestricted
+  >set-executionpolicy remotesigned

 CONTRIBUTORS: seanwpaul